CrazyAuF3/RandomName/README.md

 ---
 The random name project provides a program which can read a namelist file and randomly call the roll.
+Module _easygui_ is required to run the program, use pip to install it.

 Basic Usage
 ---